fhalab/evSeq/README.md

 ![Bad Q-Score Example](./GitImages/BadQScoreExample.png "Bad Q-Score Example")

 Note that most of the reverse reads have Q-scores below 30.
-If you have a histogram like this, it's highly likely that something went wrong at some stage of ssSeq library prep/sequencing.
+If you have a histogram like this, it's highly likely that something went wrong at some stage of deSeq library prep/sequencing.
 As of now, we don't know what causes histograms like this, so please keep track of your data and let us know when you see this!

 ## Alignments
 This information is only generated when running in troubleshoot mode.
 For each plate passed in via the "refseqs" file, a text file containing every alignment made between the passed in reference sequences and the reads collected from next-gen sequencing is generated and stored in this folder.